Hans-Jörg Butt

-Hans-Jörg Butt ([hans ˈjœʁk ˈbʊt]; born 28 May 1974) is a German former footballer who played as a goalkeeper.
+Hans-Jörg Butt ([hans ˈjœʁk ˈbʊt]; born 28 May 1974), often simply called Jörg Butt, is a German former footballer who played as a goalkeeper.

 Known for taking penalty kicks, and for often running into the opposing penalty box in an attempt to find a winner whenever his team were trailing, he scored 26 goals in the Bundesliga.
 He played for Hamburger SV, Bayer Leverkusen and Bayern Munich in his country, having arrived at Munich already aged 34.

-Butt represented Germany in two World Cups and Euro 2000.
+Butt represented Germany in two World Cups and at Euro 2000.

 Personal life

 Butt was born in Oldenburg and raised in nearby Großenkneten, where his father Jochen ran a company manufacturing loading ramps and industrial doors.
 As a youngster, he played for the junior teams of his local football club, TSV Großenkneten, as a striker.

 Butt is married to Katja.
 As of November 2010, the couple had three children – a daughter and two sons.

 Club career

 Hamburg/Leverkusen

 Butt started his professional career with modest Oldenburg, achieving promotion to the second division in 1996.
 He moved to Hamburg in the 1997 summer and, in his second season, scored seven goals for the team – all from the penalty spot – adding nine in similar fashion the following campaign.

 Butt joined Bayer Leverkusen on a free transfer in 2001, being the side's undisputed starter in the subsequent campaigns (he only missed one Bundesliga match in his first five seasons combined and added seven goals), and appeared in all the games (17) for a team that lost to Real Madrid in the 2001–02 UEFA Champions League final, scoring a penalty in a 3–1 home win against Juventus in the second group stage.

 In 2003–04, after scoring a penalty in an away match against Schalke 04 on 17 April 2004, Butt turned away from midfield and began to enthusiastically celebrate with his teammates.
 He did not notice the whistle for the restart of the game and continued to celebrate.
 Schalke player Mike Hanke took the opportunity to shoot from the halfway line and scored while Butt was still jogging back to his position.